altcp/candle_retrieval_forex/README.md

 ## Overview

-The tool retrieves price information from OANDA and appends it into a local sqllite database on a daily basis.
-It then uploads the appended db file to a S3 or S3 like server using Boto3.<br/><br/><br/>
+The tool retrieves price information from OANDA and appends it into a local sqllite database ("db") on a daily basis.
+It then uploads the appended db file to a S3 or S3-like server using Boto3.<br/><br/><br/>

 ## Instructions for the use of a release
 Python 3.8.5 was the python version used in testing prior to containerization.<br/>